cafalchio/cryptofinder/README.md

 #### Fase 3
 * Run the pipeline daily and check manually the new coins.

+### How to run locally

+1. clone the git
+2. cd /cryptofinder
+3. pip install .
+If there is no database
+4. cd app
+5. flask db init
+6. flask db migrate

+ To run scrappers
+ cd /backend/scrappers
+ python run scrappers

+ run the server
+ in /cryptofinder
+ python run.py

 using sqlite local:
 inside /app
     flask db init